 These courses expand a student’s understanding of quantitative modes of analysis.
 Requirement: One course.

 These courses demonstrate fundamental principles and techniques of scientific inquiry as a means of understanding the natural world and human life.
 This category includes both courses focusing on scientific findings and concepts, and courses focusing on scientific methodology.
 Requirement: Two courses, one with a laboratory component.

 These include courses that focus on individuals and/or groups in society; courses that demonstrate how the social sciences use theory and methods to expand our understanding of social phenomena; courses that examine historical forces, cultural traditions, and human values; and related interdisciplinary courses.
 Requirement: Two courses.

 Students must earn credit for two sequential HAL courses in a single foreign language.
+Each student must pursue study of a language other than the student's native language.
 Students may satisfy the remaining two course requirements by taking any two HAP courses, any two additional HAL courses (where one of the HAL courses is beyond the elementary level (200 level or above)), or one HAP and one HAL course.

 These courses promote a knowledge and experience of physical and emotional health, bodily movement, individual and team sports, and various recreational activities as integral to the education of the whole person.
 Requirement: Two one-hour courses, one of which must be a Principles of Physical Fitness (PPF) course.
 PED courses are allowed to be taken on a satisfactory/unsatisfactory basis to satisfy this requirement.